kylelee417/AI_Data_Science_Portfolio/README.md

 To be updated.
 Current plant is to use *Single Shot Multibox Detector (SSD)* model to detect customers in line and estimate the wait time.
 1) base-model: MobileNet, weight load: imagenet
-2) custom bounding box: remove rectangluar detector box, locate threshold infront of the counter (orange)
+2) custom bounding box: remove rectangluar detector box, locate border line in front of the counter (orange)
 3) If customers in threshold box -> green, else red
+4) The wait time will be determined by counting persons in the border box.

+Thie final output of the model will be looked this, but in video.
 <p align="center">
   <img src="SSD-mobilenet/concept.png" width="50%" class="center">
 </p>